Khushi-Verma/Voice-Calculator/README.md

 # A Smart Calculator
 ## https://khushi-verma.github.io/Voice-Calculator/
-A smart calculator that accepts voice input.
+A smart calculator that accepts voice input and according to instruction it will perform operations.
 # Step for speech recognition
 - For recording, use The SpeechRecognition interface of the Web Speech API.
 #  To manipulate the voice input